 The evaporator coil is where your refrigerant evaporates from a sub-cooled liquid into a super-heated vapor.
-This component can be located indoors, in your garage or sometimes in your attic.
-Warm air transports throughout the cold evaporator coil and the heat is taken from the air.
+This component can be located indoors, in your garage, or sometimes in your attic.
+Warm air is transported throughout the cold evaporator coil and the heat is taken from the air.
 This cooled air is then released throughout the space inside your home.

-That accomplishes your physics lesson today…your air conditioner operates on an never-ending loop of science.
-We understand that it’s not as top-priority to you how it works, but just the fact it’s running.
-If you’d like to chat about staying cool and comfortable in Franklin & South Indy you can reach us at 317-406-5783.
+That accomplishes your physics lesson today…your air conditioner operates on a never-ending loop of science.
+We understand that it’s not a top priority to you how it works, but just the fact it’s running.
+If you’d like to chat about staying cool and comfortable in Franklin & South Indy you can reach us at 317-406-5382.
 Thanks to science and our pros, you’ll get through this hot summer.